ggamb/Get-Fed/README.md

 Get Fed leverages the publicly available [Documenu API](https://documenu.com/) to find restaurants near you, provide information about restaurants including name, cuisine, phone number, website, hours of operation, and price range ($-$$$$).
 Clicking on a restaurant will show the restaurant's menu also provided by Documenu.

+This application also allows for fully functional checkout using [Stipe API](https://stripe.com/docs).
+To checkout use 42424242424242 as your credit card number and you will be redirected to the home page.

 Features to be implemented:

-*Full Stripe API functionality to add credit card information

 *Order history page so users can see previously purchased items